wejs/we/README.md

 #We.js

 #### A npm module for create Social Networks written with javascript - [Sails.js](http://sailsjs.org) Powered!.

-**We.js includes one theme system all server side features, grunt configs and sails.js default configs**
+**We.js includes theme system, all server side features api, grunt configs and sails.js default configs**

 ========